willpuckett/smote/posts/multitasking.md

 tags: [ ios ]
 cover_html: <img src='images/posts/2019/multi.webp'/>
 publish_date: 2019-02-13
+snippet: "Multitasking is the core component of usability for me in iOS.
+It lets you work with multiple apps open beside of and/or on top of each other at once.
+It is essential for inter-app drag-and-drop functionality, and really simplifies things like taking notes from a book or website.
+Let's take a fly-over."
 ---

 *Multitasking* is the core component of usability for me in iOS.
 It lets you work with multiple apps open beside of and/or on top of each other at once.
 It is essential for inter-app drag-and-drop functionality, and really simplifies things like taking notes from a book or website.
 Let's take a fly-over.